perusworld/node-ts-express-base/TASK_SYSTEM_GUIDE.md

-# 🚀 Async Task System - Complete Usage Guide
+# 🚀 Async Task System - Prototype & Demo Guide

+## Overview

+The Async Task System is designed for **prototyping and demonstrating background task processing capabilities**.
+It provides realistic workflow simulations with progress tracking, making it perfect for client presentations and proof-of-concept development.

+**Note: This is a prototype system using in-memory storage.
+Tasks are lost on server restart.**

 ## Prerequisites